adjust/android_sdk/README.md

 ## <a id="example-apps"></a>Example apps

-There are example apps for Android inside the [`example-app-java` directory][example-java] and Android TV inside the [`example-tv` directory][example-tv].
+There are Android example apps inside the [`example-app-java`][example-java] and [`example-app-kotlin`][example-kotlin] directories, as well as Android TV example app inside the [`example-app-tv`][example-tv] directory.
 You can open the Android project to see these examples on how the Adjust SDK can be integrated.

 ## <a id="basic-integration"></a>Basic integration